MDP Planning as Policy Inference: Inference

 \section{Inference}

-We begin by specifying the object of inference.
-In this work, we perform posterior inference over the space of \textbf{deterministic policies}, equipped with a uniform prior~\footnote{The proposed formulation also admits posterior inference over stochastic policies.
-We restrict attention to deterministic policies in this work to avoid an additional layer of action-level randomness and to keep the focus on policy-level uncertainty.}.
-While one may place a posterior over stochastic policies, doing so introduces an additional and largely redundant level of randomness.
-A posterior over stochastic policies combines epistemic uncertainty over policies with intrinsic action-level stochasticity, leading to mixtures of mixtures whose behavioral interpretation is unclear and whose posterior geometry is highly non-identifiable.
-In contrast, a posterior over deterministic policies represents uncertainty solely at the level of coherent behaviors, admits a clear decision semantics, and ensures that posterior concentration corresponds directly to behavioral certainty.
-Action stochasticity then arises naturally through marginalization over deterministic policies (Section~\ref{sec:mixed}), rather than being embedded inside each policy.
+We perform posterior inference over \textbf{deterministic policies} with a uniform prior.\footnote{The formulation also admits inference over stochastic policies; we focus on deterministic policies to avoid introducing an additional layer of action-level randomness and to keep uncertainty at the policy level.} This keeps uncertainty at the level of coherent behaviors; stochastic action selection is induced instead by marginalizing over deterministic policies at execution time (Section~\ref{sec:policy-selection}).